oabolade/LandingPageRoastAI/DEPLOYMENT.md

 ## Troubleshooting

+### "Failed to analyze.
+Please try again."
+Error

+This is the most common error after deploying.
+It means the backend API is not working.
+Here's how to fix it:

+1. **Check Environment Variables**: Make sure ALL 7 environment variables are set in Netlify:
+   - Go to "Site settings" → "Environment variables"
+   - Verify all variables are present: VITE_SUPABASE_URL, VITE_SUPABASE_ANON_KEY, VITE_API_BASE_URL, SUPABASE_URL, SUPABASE_ANON_KEY, OPENAI_API_KEY, SCREENSHOTAPI_KEY
+   - **Important**: After adding/changing environment variables, you MUST trigger a new deployment (Netlify won't automatically rebuild)

+2. **Check Function Logs**:
+   - Go to "Functions" tab in Netlify dashboard
+   - Click on the "server" function
+   - Check the logs for error messages
+   - Common errors:
+     - "SUPABASE_URL not configured" → Missing environment variables
+     - "OpenAI API error" → Invalid OPENAI_API_KEY
+     - "Failed to capture screenshot" → Invalid SCREENSHOTAPI_KEY

+3. **Trigger a New Deployment**:
+   - After fixing environment variables, go to "Deploys" tab
+   - Click "Trigger deploy" → "Clear cache and deploy site"

 ### Frontend can't connect to backend
-- Check that `VITE_API_BASE_URL` is set correctly
+- Check that `VITE_API_BASE_URL=/api` (exactly like this, no trailing slash)
-- Verify CORS settings on backend
-- Check backend logs for errors
+- Check Netlify function logs for errors
+- Verify the redirects in netlify.toml are correct

 ### Email not sending
-- Verify `RESEND_API_KEY` is set in Supabase
+- Verify `RESEND_API_KEY` is set in Supabase edge function secrets
 - Check edge function logs in Supabase dashboard
-- Verify domain is configured in Resend
+- Verify domain is configured in Resend (free tier only sends to verified emails)

 ### Screenshot capture failing
 - Verify `SCREENSHOTAPI_KEY` is set correctly
-- Check API quota limits
+- Check API quota limits on ScreenshotAPI dashboard
-- Review backend logs
+- Review Netlify function logs

 ## Support